Inky-Tech-Pty-Ltd/VillageLink/README.md

 Accountability necessarily rests upon the trail of memories that entities have left behind in different contexts.
 The constraints that we call _governance_ emerge from the consequences of accountability.

-Parties have an incentive to reveal context, and to accept the constraints of governance, because it assists in the reduction of transaction costs.
+Parties have an incentive to reveal context, and to accept the constraints of governance, to reduce transaction costs.

 Village Link proposes a small web primitive for making a statement that two independently meaningful identifiers in different memory systems refer to the same entity.